ETF investing can add flexibility to your portfolio

 ETFs offer you the same intraday pricing you get when trading stocks and bonds through a broker on a major stock exchange.

-ETFs typically generate less taxable income, which can translate into tax savings for you.
+Like index mutual funds, ETFs are typically more tax-efficient, which could translate into tax savings for you.

 You can buy an ETF for as low as the cost of one share—giving you the opportunity to start investing in a diversified investment with less money.